mrpg/doubleauction/README.md

 still contains some bugs that will likely not be fixed.

 doubleauction has been tested with up to 200 million orders (approximately half of which were buy orders).
-The correct equilibrium was found after 119 seconds.
+In this case, the correct equilibrium was found after 71 seconds.

 ## Licensing